 The Freedom of Information Act (FOIA) codifies government transparency and ensures citizens access to public records of interest.
 Despite these admirable intentions, often the volume and speed of public records request fulfillment results in frustrated citizens and overwhelmed government employees.
+One way out of the gridlock is using modern public records software solutions like ArkCase FOIA.

 Activists, academics, reporters, and citizens share countless stories regarding delays and even denials of their requests for public records.